Way of Choices (Ze Tian Ji) is a massive (1251 chapters!) Chinese web serial xianxia/xuahhuan novel. It has sometimes been called "Chinese DBZ."

 - Hero of Another Story: Qiu Shan Jun has numerous offscreen adventures, sometimes with Xu Yourong.

 - Healing Hands: It may be easier to list the characters who don't display healing powers at some point.
 Most literally when Chen massages illness right out of Luoluo.
+Chen Changsheng is by far the best at it even aside from his skills as a doctor even compared to his master.

 - "Inescapable" Prison Easily Escaped: The Tong Palace.
 The only ways out are to be released, to break out with the awesome power of a semi-divine Saint, or to walk out past the dragon.
 Guess which way Chen takes.